airbytehq/airbyte/docs/connector-development/config-based/error-handling.md

         action: RETRY
 ```

-Response filters can be used to specify HTTP errors to ignore instead of retrying.
+Response filters can be used to specify HTTP errors to ignore.
 For instance, this example will configure the handler to ignore responses with 404 error:

 ```